An Extraordinary Journey

 Spinal Cord Injury Ontario (SCIO) is part of a network of autonomous SCI organizations across the country that grew out of the Canadian Paraplegic Association, founded in 1945 by a group of Second World War veterans with spinal cord injury.
 With a low life expectancy after injury and facing a pervasive societal belief that those with a disability belonged in a hospital or institution for life, these veterans began advocating for improved services and assistive devices.

 Headed by founder John Counsell, who fought and was injured at Dieppe, we partnered with medical leaders in SCI and the newly established Department of Veteran Affairs to establish Lyndhurst Lodge, a community-based rehab centre located on Lyndhurst Avenue in Toronto.
+(Read a summary of the role founder Al Jousse played in the establishment of Lyndhurst.)
 Counsell then brought the first folding, self-propelled wheelchair to Canada causing a revolution in mobility.
 (In fact he ordered 150 chairs from California-based Everest & Jennings and, thanks to Board member Conn Smythe, stored them in Maple Leaf Gardens in Toronto.)

-Other founders who worked with John Counsell were Ken Langford, Andy Clark, LM Wood, Conn Smythe and Al Jousse.
-(We’ve honoured our founders in a number of ways – the Founders Award, the Ken Langford Room at our admin offices and the Jousse Langford Society, whose members have identified SCIO as a beneficiary in their will.)
+Other founders who worked with John Counsell, Al Jousse and Conn Smythe were Ken Langford, Andy Clark and LM Wood.
+(We’ve honoured our founders in a number of ways – our Builder Award, the Ken Langford Room at our admin offices and the Jousse Langford Society, whose members have identified SCIO as a beneficiary in their will.)

 Over the next few decades, equipment innovations, strong advocacy and improvements in rehabilitation advanced the rights and living conditions of people with SCI. in 1974, Lyndhurst Lodge was left behind and Lyndhurst Centre opened on Sutherland Drive, the first and only hospital in Canada for the rehabilitation of patients with spinal cord injury.
 It was regarded as a model for the nation and the world.
 Today, the site is part of the University Health Network’s Toronto Rehabilitation Institute and home to SCIO’s administrative offices.

-After completing an aggressive expansion of spinal cord injury programs and services in 1999, in the 2000s we ushered in an era of ever-increasing supports, services and resources for the SCI community.
+After completing an aggressive expansion of spinal cord injury programs and services in 1999 across the province, we ushered in an era of ever-increasing supports, services and resources for the SCI community.

 - Launching a Peer Support Program to assist people with new injuries transition through stages.